commschamp/comms_protocols_cpp_src/text/transport/id.md

     }
 }
 ```
-Note that the code above assumes that `comms::option::StaticNumIdImpl`
+Note, that the code above assumes that `comms::option::StaticNumIdImpl`
 option (described in
 [Generalising Message Implementation](../library/impl.md) chapter)
 was used to specify numeric message ID